Today, we will begin by reading very familiar scriptures. Hardly a Feast goes by that we do not read these. It says in Deuteronomy 14:

-And then, He goes on into describing an idol, verse 21:
+And then, He goes on into describing an idol:

-Verse 25 again: "'To whom do you liken Me?
+Isaiah 40:25-26 'To whom do you liken Me?
 Shall I be equal?' says the Holy One.
-(26) 'Lift up your eyes on high.
+'Lift up your eyes on high.
 Behold, who has created these things, and brings out their host by number?'
 He calls them all by name!
-By the greatness of His might, and strong power, not one fails!"
+By the greatness of His might, and strong power, not one fails!

 There is so much in this area for us to think about.
-And my purpose in this first sermon is only to lay a foundation, and at the same time, perhaps, motivate a bit of study of, meditation on, and talking about the very things that God points out in His word.
+My purpose in this first sermon is only to lay a foundation, and at the same time, perhaps, motivate a bit of study of, meditation on, and talking about the very things that God points out in His Word.
 He intends to produce respect for what He truly is in us.

 We appreciate the brilliance of other people, and the power that other people have.
-Why can't we appreciate the greatest Power, and greatest Brilliance that there is anywhere in the universe, and study into the things that He has made, and allow that to begin to cogitate around in there, and begin to build a bit of respect in us for Him.
-There is no reason why we can't.
+Why can we not appreciate the greatest Power, and greatest Brilliance that there is anywhere in the universe, and study into the things that He has made, and allow that to begin to cogitate around in there, and begin to build a bit of respect in us for Him?
+There is no reason why we cannot.
 But, we have got to make the effort to do that.
-It won't just happen.
+It will not just happen.